CONCURRENT SESSIONS

 Kazuo Takayama, PhD, Kyoto University, Japan

-• The COVID-19 pandemic highlighted how stem cells are activated and can give rise to clinical manifestations of infectious diseases.
-Stem cell therapy is a promising avenue for treating a range of infectious diseases.
-This session will showcase advances in using stem cell-based models to study infection and immune responses, paving the way for drug discovery and treatment design for these diseases.
+The COVID-19 pandemic highlighted the role of stem cells in the clinical manifestations of infectious diseases.
+Stem cell therapy is a promising approach for treating a range of infectious diseases.
+This session will explore advances in using stem cell-based models to study infection and immune responses, paving the way for drug discovery and treatment design and development for infectious diseases.

 Stem Cell Models of Tissue Injury and Repair